AKRGames/The-Stoopid-Mod/README.md

 6. Run `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm` to install Eextension-WEBM and run `lime rebuild extension-webm windows`.
 This is required to run webm videos in-game.
 7. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
 This fixes the transition bug for zoomed out stage cameras.
 8. Optional: - Run `haxelib git random https://github.com/jasononeil/hxrandom` to make random more random.
 9. Run `haxelib git systools https://github.com/haya3218/systools` to install systools and run `lime rebuild systools windows`.
-This is required for system edits, if defender decides to say "fuck u virus" then ignore it. **USE HAYA'S REPO TO MAKE IT WORK OR IT'LL THROW A COMPILER ERROR.**
+This is required for system edits, if your antivirus decides to say "bro it's not worth it, it's a virus" then ignore it. **USE HAYA3218'S REPO TO MAKE IT WORK, OR IT'LL THROW A COMPILER ERROR.**

 You should have everything ready for compiling the mod!
 Follow the guide below to continue!